mariorajakone/england-schools-funding-2020-2025-analytical-study/README.md

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/mario.rajakone/viz/UKSchoolsFundingAllocations2020-2025/SchoolFundingSystem?publish=yes).

-The SQL queries used to inspect and perform quality check can be found here

-The SQL Queries used to clean and prepare the data for the dashboard can be found here.
+The steps used to clean and prepare the data for the dashboard can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/School%20Funding%20Data%20Cleaning.md).

-The SQL Queries used to compare the validity of the dashboard values can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/Funding%20SQL%20Queries).
+The SQL Queries used to inspect and perform quality checks, and to compare the validity of the dashboard values can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/Funding%20SQL%20Queries).

 ## Data Structure & Initial Checks